Download: Agenda (Updated: Sept. 10, 2019, PDF file - 301kb)

 |2:10–3:10 p.m.||Misinterpretation, Misunderstanding, Misdiagnosis

-Q&A moderated by Ann Outlaw
+Q&A moderated by Ann Outlaw, with reactors:

 |Seeta Ramdass, Seeta Ramdass Consultants; McGill University Health Centre Users’ Committee; Community Health Montreal|

 |3:40–4:55 p.m.||Panel: Innovative Synthesis Strategies